anandavii/python/README.md

 # python
-This repo is to practise the python problems
+This repo is to practise the python problems and solutions